 Music comes to me more readily than words.

 Raised in the Flint area, Austin Howard began playing the drums at 13 years old.
 Growing up he gigged and took advantage of every playing opportunity available.
 After completing a composition degree at Berklee College of Music, he continued his studies at Michigan State University in Jazz.

 Austin is inspired as much by blues and Jazz music as he is pop, rock and hip hop.
 He's been fortunate enough to play with a wide variety of artists such as Bill Heid, Jeff Baldori, Ozay Moore and Jacob Jeffries.
-Austin joined Root Doctor in 2019.
+Austin, the youngest member of the band, joined Root Doctor in 2019.